Table of Contents

-Everyone loves the idea of setting up their own blockchain.
+Everyone loves the idea of setting up a blockchain.
 That is until they actually do the numbers.

 A recent report from Ernst & Young calculated the costs to set up a private blockchain and found that the initial build costs over $600,000.
 On top of that, an additional $150,000+ per year is typically required for on-going maintenance and node hosting.